stellamoretti/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 >> List comprehensions provide a concise way to create lists.
 A list comprehension consists of brackets containing an expression followed by a `for` clause, then zero or more `for` or `if` clauses.
 The result will be a new list resulting from evaluating the expression in the context of the `for` and `if` clauses which follow it.
 >>
+>> The simplest form of a list comprehension is:
+>> `[expression-involving-loop-variable for loop-variable in sequence]`
+>> A filtered list comprehension will be structured in the following way:
+>> `[expression-involving-loop-variable for loop-variable in sequence if boolean-expression-involving-loop-variable]`
+>>
 >> __Example 1: Filtering a list__
 >>